elliotlozano/crypto_performance_clustering/README.md

 ## Usage

-To use the Crypto Performance Clustering aplication:
+To use the Crypto Performance Clustering application:

 1. Locally clone the crypto_performance_clustering repository from GitHub using the following link: